 She laughed out loud.
 All those wrinkles gathered at two neatly rounded and reddened cheeks and I could see right away she had all her own teeth.
 I was very impressed.

-She said, “So you aren’t stupid.
+Then she says, “So you aren’t stupid.
 I’ll take that one back.
 But I’ll bet you’re an oaf.
 Can you dance?”

 I wasn’t going to let her off on this one.